 The 1854 Eureka Stockade rebellion at Ballarat Victoria was an uprising that changed the nature of Australia's government.

-This one dollar unc coin commemorates the uprising of miners against the government under the Eureka flag, still hailed by Australians today as a symbol of egalitarianism.
+This Five Dollar Silver coin commemorates the uprising of miners against the government under the Eureka flag, still hailed by Australians today as a symbol of egalitarianism.

 The goldfields of Victoria in the 1850s were a rough place.

 Miners Clashed with police as the government enforced unsustainably harsh fees and restrictions.
 A potential uprising brewed.

 In November 1854 rebellious miners, under their leader Peter Lalor, erected a wooden stockade on the goldfields of ballarat, and unfurled their newly created Eureka flag.